LOADING ...

 And I went up there, I said, "Shrink, I to kill.
 I mean, I wanna, I

 Guts and veins in my teeth.
-Eat burnt bodies.
+Eat dead bodies.
 I mean kill, Kill,

 KILL, KILL."
-And I started up and down yelling, "KILL, KILL," and
+And I started jumpin up and yelling, "KILL, KILL," and

-He started jumpin up and down me and we was both jumping up and down
+He started jumpin up and down with me and we was jumping up and down

 Yelling, "KILL, KI